 Note: In this mission statement I refer primarily to black people.
 I mean this in the same way Black Lives Matter refers to blackness.
 If we can remake the stories of the most vulnerable people in our culture, we can remake the stories of all people of color, and thus, the story of everything.

-Why does America need more portraits of black men?
+Why does America need more portraits of black people?

 I decided to start this project the night Jeronimo Yanez joined the ranks of so many police officers who have killed black men, women, and children with system-wide impunity.
 His acquittal was another acquittal of our racism, of our system, of our conscience, and it bolted me with rage the night I heard.
 I realized America needs more portraits of black men.
 Of brown men.
 Of black women and brown women.
 Of black children and brown children.
 America needs new stories that challenge our centuries-old stories of blackness.
 America needs more portraits of black men which burrow into our hearts, make us non-black people reconsider our deepest assumptions when we encounter black people.

 Because we are all responsible for the stories of blackness that are moving the hands of exonerated police and vigilantes.
 Just as we erase men from domestic violence by calling it a “women’s issue,” we focus all our attention on the murdered.
 How many of us know the name of Eric Garner’s killer?
 Daniel Pantaleo.

 The public servant who threatened to “light up” Sandra Bland?
 Brian Encinia.